by Russell Fox, Certified SHEN Therapist & Instructor

 Originally written for The SHEN Touch Newsletter

 Now, after my more than thirty-year association with SHEN Therapy as recipient, student, practitioner and instructor, SHEN has become much more than a vocation or a chosen way of making a contribution to the world.
 As I continue growing in awareness, SHEN with all its implications has more and more become the filter through which I pass all other perceptions, experiences, articles, books, music, movies – you name it.

 Since this article was originally written for the official newsletter of the International SHEN Therapy Association, I recognize I was probably ‘preaching to the choir.’
 However, in case you have not yet seriously discovered this, let me simply say that as a refined technique and utterly profound treatment modality for emotional growth and reintegration, SHEN Therapy remains without equal.
 For many of us who have arrived at SHEN after years of experience in other treatment practices, SHEN Therapy continues to be ‘the gold standard’ against which all other modalities are compared and evaluated.

 My path has led through Massage Therapy, Reiki, Polarity Therapy and several meditative techniques.
 Through the course of my forty-plus years of therapeutic practice and specifically the past thirty years of SHEN, it has become increasingly obvious that not everyone is equipped for, nor ready to deal with what SHEN Therapy has to offer.
 I clearly remember during one of my early training experiences with Richard Pavek – the developer of SHEN Therapy, he strongly cautioned, “SHEN is not for everyone.”
 A person must be ready for this level of honest exploration.

 Because of the emotional depth of this work and its potential for changing the perception, focus and direction of one’s life, people must come to SHEN as an informed choice.
-Therein lies one of our deepest challenges: effectively informing and providing options to a world where most standard modalities appear to keep us from our goal of emotional unfolding and full personal transformation.
+Therein lies one of SHEN’s deepest challenges: effectively informing and providing options to a world where most standard modalities appear to keep us from our goal of emotional unfolding and full personal transformation.

 ✥ ✥ ✥